HectorPuch/HectorPuch/README.md

 ###

-<p align="left">🌱 I’m currently learning Cyber Security and Ethical Hacking at ENTI (Escola de Noves Tecnologies Interactives).<br><br>💬 Please just ask me about whatever you want and I will answer you if I know about the topic.<br><br>⚡ Fun fact: Hackers can also save the world.</p>
+<p align="left">🌱 Currently diving deeper into Cyber Security and Ethical Hacking at ENTI.<br><br>💬 Feel free to reach out with any questions—I’d love to chat about tech, security, or anything you're curious about!<br><br>⚡ Did you know?
+Ethical hackers help protect people and organizations from cyber threats.</p>

-### Social accounts & Email
+### 🌐 Social accounts & Email

 <div align="left">
   <a href="https://www.linkedin.com/in/hectorpuch/" target="_blank">